dillson/jw-workshop/README.md

 1. From the vertical navigation bar on the left edge of the screen, select 'Manage Jenkins' -> 'Configure System'
 2. Scroll down until you come to the 'Github' section of the conifg
 3. Click the button for 'Add GitHub Server'
-4. The API URL text field should read, 'https://api.github.com'.
+4. The API URL text field should read, `https://api.github.com`.
 If not, please edit it to that value
 5. Ensure that the 'Manage Hooks' box is checked.
 6. Locate the bottommost 'Advanced' button in the GitHub section.
 7. In the 'Additional Actions' sub section, click the 'Manage additional GitHub actions' dropdown and the 'Convert login and password to token' option
 8. Select the radio button for 'From login and password'
 9. Enter your Github username and password, then click the 'Create token credentials' button.
 10. Click the 'Apply' button at the bottom of the screen.
 11. Under the 'API URL' text field at the top of the GitHub section, there is a credentials dropdown.
 Select the credential you just created.
-It will start with 'Github (https://api.github.com) auto generated token credentials'.
+It will start with `Github (https://api.github.com) auto generated token credentials`.
 12. Click the 'Apply' button at the bottom of the screen.
 13. In the 'Shared Secret' dropdown menu, select the same option as 'Credentials' dropdown above.
 14. Click the 'Apply' button at the bottom of the screen.
 Then click the 'Save' button.

+### Test by altering the code and pushing the changes

+1. Alter the app code.
+Pick from the set of `*.hbs` files in the views/ folder of the repository.
+2. Save the changes to the HTML body files
+3. Run the `git add .` command to add all files to git
+4. Run `git commit -m 'testing pipeline trigger'` to commit the changes
+5. Run `git push -u origin master` to upload the code to the repo
+6. Go the the pipeline status screen for your pipeline to verify that the pipeline has triggered
+7. Verify proper application functionality